Ruhani ilm/Noori ilm/Spiritual knowledge about The Spiritual System in Islam/Sufism

 Nafs (The Human Soul)

 The human soul takes its existence from the instant the Ruh is joined with the body.
 It is a subtle embodiment of physical requirements, instincts and desires.
-At the base level, its attributes are common with souls of all animals.
-According to holy Quran the human soul has five levels:
+At the base level, its attributes are common with the souls of all animals.
+According to the Holy Quran, the human soul has five levels:

 - Nafs-e Ammarah (The Soul at Evil) – At this level, the soul is constantly inclined to commit evil deeds; this is the soul of every non-believer.

 - Nafs-e Lawwamah (The Accusing Soul) – At this level, if a person commits a sin, it is condemned by the soul from within.
-This is a soul of a believer because as a result of light of the faith the sin is not tolerated.
+This is the soul of a believer because as a result of the light of the faith the sin is not tolerated.